-Optical Express are proud to have supported hundreds of humanitarian and philanthropic projects for more than 33 years, donating over €33 million and counting to worthwhile causes in the UK and abroad.
+Optical Express are proud to have supported hundreds of humanitarian and philanthropic projects for more than 33 years, donating over €33 million to worthwhile causes worldwide.

 We have supported hundreds of charitable organisations, both at home and abroad and we are committed to improving the lives of others by dedicating time, capital and services to those most in need.
-This extends to youth and sporting groups, third sector organisations, fundraising support for research, cancer charities, support for environmental causes, children's charities, Malawi Schools, Rwanda, Cameroon and Syria Eye Camps and more.
+This extends to youth and sporting groups, third sector organisations, fundraising support for research, cancer charities, support for environmental causes, children's charities, Malawi schools, Rwanda, Cameroon & Syria eye camps and more.

 With locations throughout the UK, Ireland and across Europe, plus support offices, our colleagues are passionate about caring for the communities we serve.
-We have fostered a culture of care and we encourage every member of staff to contribute in some form, whether that be by suggesting ideas for new charities, taking part in charitable events, or making contributions no matter how small.
+We have fostered a culture of care and we encourage every member of staff to contribute in some form, whether that be by suggesting ideas for new charities to support, taking part in charitable events, or making contributions no matter how small.